On the characterization of constrained correlated equilibria in Markov games: Constrained correlated equilibria

 \begin{definition}[Constrained correlated equilibrium] A Markovian policy $\pi\in\Pi_M$ is a constrained correlated equilibrium if $\pi$ is feasible, namely, $\pi\in\mc C_\pi$, and if for any player $i \in \mc N$ the following holds:

-In the maximization above, $\phi^i$ is said to be $i$-feasible if the modified policy $\phi^i\circ\pi $ is $i$-feasible, namely, $\phi^i\circ\pi$ satisfies Inequality \eqref{eq:i-feasible_set} for every $j\in[J]$. \end{definition}
+In the maximization above, $\phi^i$ is said to be $i$-feasible if the modified policy $\phi^i\circ\pi $ is $i$-feasible, namely, $\phi^i\circ\pi\in\mc C_\pi^i$, where $\mc C_\pi^i$ is defined in Equation \eqref{eq:feasible_set}. \end{definition} In a constrained correlated equilibrium, for each player, any deviation via a stochastic modification $\phi^i_M$ is either unprofitable or leads to an infeasible policy.\looseness-1

-In unconstrained Markov games, it is known that replacing non-Markovian stochastic modifications $\Phi_{NM}^i$ with non-Markovian deterministic modifications $\Phi_{NM,det}^i$ results in an equivalent definition of correlated equilibria \cite[Theorem~1.1]{chen2022finding}.
-We further strengthen this statement by showing that replacing $\Phi_{NM}^i$ with \emph{Markovian deterministic} modifications $\Phi_{M,det}^i$ is sufficient for the characterization of correlated equilibria.
-We provide a proof in Appendix \ref{app:proof_cor_equinotion}.\looseness-1

-\begin{proposition} In unconstrained Markov games, policy $\pi\in\Pi_M$ is a correlated equilibrium if for any player $i\in\mc N$ the following holds:
+In unconstrained normal-form games, restricting the search for profitable deviations from the set of stochastic modifications $\Phi_M^i$ to the subset of deterministic modifications $\Phi_{M,\mathrm{det}}^i$ yields an equivalent notion of correlated equilibrium.
+For any joint policy $\pi$, computing the best deviation for player $i$, namely \(\max_{\phi^i \in \Phi_M^i} V^{r^i}(\phi^i \circ \pi)\), is a linear program over the simplex of $\Phi_M^i$, whose extreme points correspond to $\Phi_{M,\mathrm{det}}^i$.
+Hence, an optimal deviation can always be chosen deterministic.
+In contrast, this equivalence fails in normal-form games with coupling constraints, and therefore also in Markov games with coupling constraints.
+In this case, the search is restricted to feasible modifications in $\Phi_M^i$, and the extreme points of the feasible set no longer correspond to $\Phi_{M,\mathrm{det}}^i$.
+In particular, \cite[Theorem~1]{chen2022finding} establishes that restricting to $\Phi_{M,\mathrm{det}}^i$ leads to a strictly weaker notion of constrained correlated equilibrium.

-\end{proposition} In the presence of constraints, \cite[Theorem~1.2]{chen2022finding} shows that restricting to deterministic modifications will result in a strictly weaker notion of constrained correlated equibriua.
-This motivates the question of whether we can limit the class of modifications in Definition \ref{def:con_CE} to get equivalent notions of constrained correlated equilibria.
-Our result below addresses this.\looseness-1 \begin{theorem} The following statements are equivalent: \begin{enumerate} \item Policy $\pi\in\Pi_M$ is a constrained correlated equilibrium as per Definition \ref{def:con_CE}. \item Policy $\pi\in\Pi_M$ is feasible and for any player $i \in \mc N$ the following holds:
+Nevertheless, we next introduce a class of modifications that preserves equivalence for constrained correlated equilibria. \begin{theorem} The following two statements are equivalent: \begin{enumerate} \item Policy $\pi$ is a constrained correlated equilibrium as per Definition~\ref{def:con_CE}.